SinbadB/100-days-of-code/log.md

 ### Day 4: April 29, 2020  (R1D3)

-**Today's Progress**: Covered CSS Flex and its constituent parts and uses.
+**Today's Progress**: Covered CSS Flexbox and its constituent parts and uses.

 **Thoughts**:  This is when my websites don't only look modern, they feel modern.
 I will have to find a cheat-sheets to catalogue these tags.
 While logical, there are increasingly subtle differences between terms.
 Cheat-sheets to help me for now, and practice to cement.
 I'm gonna leave CSS Grid until tomorrow and look into Flex a little more tonight.